-Tuning in: Smart speakers and the resilience of radio has been added to your bookmarks.
+Tuning in: Smart speakers and the resilience of radio has been saved

 The popularity of smart speakers is soaring off the charts, even though they’re an urban-wealthy trend right now.
 And video hasn’t killed the radio star.
 In fact, radio is edging out TV in terms of listening time, according to the predictions of Deloitte’s technology leaders Paul Lee and Duncan Stewart.